DieterSteinhauser/project_documentation/docs/_sources/engineering/linear_regulators.rst.txt

 .. figure:: reference/fixed_out_app.png
   :align: center

-  Figure 1: Fixed Output Regulator configuration for an LM7805 [4]_.
+  Fixed Output Regulator configuration for an LM7805 [4]_.

 Regulators may have a fixed voltage or adjustable voltage.
 Some regulators even allow for both depending on the circuit configuration.
 Fixed regulators often have a voltage divider between the output pin and the adjust/ground